Our reports provide your organization with industry intelligence

 It feels like ancient history now, but this viral juggernaut came out just 8 years ago.
 Spawning a mass of dance recreations and endless radio plays, it was the first YouTube video to hit 1bn views.
 It was also the most-liked YouTube video for over 1,400 days.

 This EDM track from Alan Walker reached the top ten in countries all over the world in 2015.
 This commercial success translated into a lot of YouTube likes, and helped make Walker’s career.

 The BTS boys are back in the list again, this time with American pop star Halsey in tow.
-This is also their final appearance, but who knows how long that will last for?

-Who knew a kid’s song would becoming one of the biggest viral hits of its day, leading to a dance craze and it being used by Lebanese protestors to sooth a 15 month-old boy?
+Who knew a kid’s song would becoming one of the biggest viral hits of its day, leading to a dance craze and it being used by Lebanese protestors to soothe a 15 month-old boy?

 One of the more bizarre entries on the list but, by far, the best.